310mc/https-310mc.github.io-tl/source/_posts/sub_story/crimsons_pure_heart.md

 Kuro wants to learn more about a certain mascot from Midori…

-This story is connected to the card [Carrot's Relations] Kuro Kiryu.
+This story is connected to the card [Carrot’s Relations] Kuro Kiryu.

 <p style="color:blue;font-size:110%;"><b>Story Release Date:</b> July 26, 2019</p>